 I’m Going to Teach English in China: What the Heck is an Internet VPN?

 Written By: Gary McIlvaine | Updated: June 28, 2022

-By: Gary McIlvaine
+Written By: Gary McIlvaine

 Eighteen short months ago, I was leaving for China.
 I had never heard of a VPN - a "virtual private network" - until about ten days before I was about to leave for Chengdu, China.
-The professor at the Chicago TEFL Class I took with International TEFL Academy knew I was going and had asked if I bought a VPN yet.
+The instructor at the Chicago TEFL Course I took with International TEFL Academy knew I was going and had asked if I bought a VPN yet.
 I looked at her with a blank stare.
 I did not know what a VPN was.